solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 > “Without a community jeering us on, we failed to [grind through and ship](https://www.bluesnews.com/abrash/chap70.shtml).
 “When it’s done” never came.”

 After the beta 1 source code was lost due to a hard-drive failure, we briefly started a beta 2.
 My last memory of *CIR* was that I wanted to modify the engine to make it snow — and then we gave up.
-The project was shelved in 2002.
+The project was shelved in 2002, becoming our failed rewrite.

-> “I was pissed off.
-We restarted the work on a second beta with Infinity (lead contributor), but that fizzled out — and just like that, we were gibs all over the floor.”
+> "I was pissed off.
+We restarted the work on a second beta with Infinity (lead contributor), but that fizzled out — and just like that, we were gibs all over the floor."

 ## Retaining and Sharpening Skills After Failure(s)

 ![An unreleased photo of Cold Ice Resurrection in a map called [ci_themill](https://github.com/solidi/hl-mods/tree/b57c4f608782014af36b88587f894c892829be76/cold-ice-resurrection/maps/cir_themill32).](images/34-79.png)

 Unfortunately, there isn’t a fairytale ending like what happened to other modifications.
-The biggest was that of Counter-Strike and [Day of Defeat](https://www.dayofdefeat.com/), which we were a part of their community.
+The biggest was that of *Counter-Strike* and [*Day of Defeat*](https://www.dayofdefeat.com/), which we were a part of their community.

 And that of Valve with [Gabe Newell's](https://en.wikipedia.org/wiki/Gabe_Newell) vision.
 They grew the gaming ecosystem pie by creating the massive [Steam Network](https://store.steampowered.com/).